marcocspc/URNAI-Tools/urnai/models/README.md

 Adding new Models is fairly simple:

 ## Old Way
 If you want to do it with pre 1.0 architecture, just create a new class that inherits from [LearningModel](./base/abmodel.py) and code in there both your algorithm and the neural network and its calls to your prefered Machine Learning Library.
-I'll need to implement all necessary methods, such as learn, predict, save_extra, etc. An example of a pre 1.0 implementation can be seen in our [dqn_keras.py file](./dqn_keras.py).
+You will need to implement all necessary methods, such as learn, predict, save_extra, etc. An example of a pre 1.0 implementation can be seen in our [dqn_keras.py file](./dqn_keras.py).

 ## New Way